Page updated: 30 April 2020

 The starboard locker is set at the same height as the cooker shelf opposite.
 This will make the locker less comfortable as a seat, as all but the shortest will have to bend as their head will touch the cabin roof.

-The full width, sink-height forward lockers have the advantage of offering a good serving area for meals, draining board or, possibly, chart table, but make access to the fore hatch difficult, reducing its function to an emergency escape route or ventilation only.
+The full width, sink-height forward lockers have the advantage of offering a good serving area for meals, acting as a draining board or, possibly, a chart table.
+However, it will make access to the fore hatch difficult, removing the possibility of it functioning as an emergency escape route and reducing it to providing ventilation only.

 This is another boat to provide useful storage shelving behind the cooker space.